ngageoint/elasticgeo/README-es2x.md

 3. Minor changes to ensure tests use elasticsearch.properties in all tests, so as to use test cluster_name
 4. Removal of guava classes from gs-elasticsearch jar

 This plugin version was developed to work with geoserver-2.7.3.
+This does not follow the release pattern of the parent project, where the 2.6.2 version is developed to use the geotools version of geoserver 2.6.2.

 # Installation
 Installation is mostly the same as the ElasticGeo plugin, https://github.com/ngageoint/elasticgeo/blob/master/gs-web-elasticsearch/doc/index.rst